Azelliott/meta-book/README.md

 ### Table functionality

+First 5 rows will be automatically populated and re-added on each refresh, this is for demo purposes to show propery formatted data in the table.

 #### Sorting
 * Each column can be sorted asc/desc by either string or number, default sort is on ID column